 Career advising at MIT is formally coordinated by the office of Career Advising & Professional Development.
-Last year, GECD hosted 144 different employers for 2,749 interviews held on campus and 1,072 employers who posted over 2,595 jobs.
+During 2017–2018, CAPD hosted 130 different employers for 2,609 interviews held on campus and 1,072 employers who posted over 2,042 jobs.
 Meanwhile, the MIT Career Fair, organized by undergraduates, typically attracts more more than 450 companies and 5,000 students every September.

 Many students encounter job opportunities through more ad hoc means: mailing lists, class projects, informal mentorships, and chats over coffee.
 According to MIT Facts:

-37% of the Class of 2017 went directly to graduate school.
-The top five graduate school destinations were MIT, California Institute of Technology, Columbia, Duke, Harvard, Northwestern, Princeton, Stanford, University of California at Berkeley, University of Chicago, and the University of California at Los Angeles.
+39% of the Class of 2018 went directly to graduate school.
+The top graduate school destinations were MIT, California Institute of Technology, Columbia, Duke, Harvard, Northwestern, Princeton, Stanford, University of California at Berkeley, University of Chicago, and the University of California at Los Angeles.

 However, of the students who don’t go directly to graduate school, many do so in the future.
 According to surveys of alumni who graduated more than 10 years prior, 75% have pursued a graduate or professional degree since graduating from MIT.